 Fungi encompasses so much more than "mushrooms."
 Learn about different types of fungi and their different roles as the forests' recyclers.

 Fungi are usually abundant and diverse in Northern Michigan in late summer and fall.
 This mini course will emphasize both fieldwork and laboratory studies.
 You will focus on identification of specimens using reference books, keys, and chemical tests (for lichens).
-With the enthusiastic and knowledgeable guidance of instructor Marylinn Smith, participants will collect fungi from forests and open areas on UMBS property and nearby habitats.
+With the enthusiastic and knowledgeable guidance of instructor Marylinn Smith, participants will collect fungi and lichens from forests and open areas on UMBS property and nearby habitats.
 Lectures and Power Point presentations will cover the structure, reproduction, and ecology of fungi, as well as their uses by man.

 Learn more about the Great Lakes than you ever imagined in unique field/lab-based class.
 A team of renowned Great Lakes experts will teach you about water quality, invasive species and Great Lakes behavior.